coecms/nccompress/README.rst

     nc_compress -r -o data/output001

 and it will find the already compressed files, copy them over the originals and delete the temporary directory tmp.nc_compress.
-It won’t try to compress the files again.
-It also won’t compress already compressed files, so, for example, if you were happy that the compression was working well you could compress the entire data directory, and the already compressed files in output001 will not be re-compressed.
+It won't try to compress the files again.
+It also won't compress already compressed files, so, for example, if you were happy that the compression was working well you could compress the entire data directory, and the already compressed files in output001 will not be re-compressed.

 So, by default, nc_compress **does not overwrite the original files**.
-If you invoke it without the ‘-o’ option it will create compressed copies in the tmp.nc_compress subdirectory and leave them there, which will consume more disk space!
+If you invoke it without the `-o` option it will create compressed copies in the tmp.nc_compress subdirectory and leave them there, which will consume more disk space!
 This is a feature, not a bug, but you need to be aware that this is how it functions.

-With large variables, which usually means large files (> 1GB) it is a good idea to specify a larger buffer size with the ‘-b’ option, as it will run faster.
+With large variables, which usually means large files (> 1GB) it is a good idea to specify a larger buffer size with the `-b` option, as it will run faster.
 On raijin this may mean you need to run interactively with a higher memory (~10GB) or submit it as a copyq job.
 A typical buffer size might be 1000 -> 5000 (1->5 GB).